by Rachel Clapp-Smith, Professor of Leadership, College of Business at Purdue University Northwest

 About the author

-Rachel is an Associate Professor of Leadership in the College of Business at Purdue University Northwest.
+Rachel is a Professor of Leadership in the College of Business at Purdue University Northwest.
 She received her PhD in Organizational Behavior and Leadership at the University of Nebraska and MBA in International Management at Thunderbird, the School of Global Management.
 Dr. Clapp-Smith has devoted her research to Global Mindset and Global Leadership Development, publishing articles in journals such as the Academy of Management Review, International Journal of Leadership Studies, Journal of Leadership and Organizational Studies, Human Resource Management, Cross-Cultural Management, European Journal of International Management, and the Journal of Business Studies.
 She has also published a chapter in Global Mindset: Advances in International Management and in a volume of Advances in Global Leadership.
 Dr. Clapp-Smith has presented at a number of annual meetings of the Academy of Management, International Leadership Association, and Midwest Academy of Management.
 She is a co-coordinator of the Network of Leadership Scholars and Director of The Leadership Center at Purdue University Northwest.